caseyjlaw/nbpipeline/README.md

 # nbpipeline: Stateful notebooks with interaction

+## Intro
-Jupyter notebooks are a good way to document output from pipeline data analysis.
-The notebook can produce products or can hold visualizations to become a data product itself.
-In my pipelined analysis, there are batches of processing that might fall in either the nominal or interesting group (with maybe a 90%/10% split).
-How does one share the work of refining the analysis of the 10% of cases that are interesting?
+Jupyter notebooks are a good way to document output from pipeline data analysis, where the notebook can produce products or be a data product itself.
+In my experience with pipelines, there are 10% of cases (say a batch of data) is anomalous and needs further investigation.
+I found myself asking: How can one enable my collaboration to participate in the refinement of the analysis pipeline?

-`nbpipeline` is designed to allow groups to interact with pipeline notebooks and preserve (Python) state.
+`nbpipeline` is designed to allow groups to interact with notebooks while maintaining state between different (Python) kernel sessions.
+Multiple users may execute the notebook, modify pipeline parameters via the widgets, and update visualizations.
+State is saved in a directory on the file system.
+They can be saved in either text of pickle format.

+## Using
 To use this, create a "base" notebook that functions like a pipeline script.
 Visualizations may be embedded, if one wishes the notebook to be a documented pipeline work flow or the notebook may produce secondary products outside the notebook.
-The base notebook can use the `nbpipeline` state object to create inputs to the pipeline and save their state.
-Once the base.ipynb is ready, it can be compiled with nbconvert into ipynb and html format.
-Multiple users may execute the notebook, modify pipeline parameters via the widgets, and update visualizations.
+The base notebook can use the `nbpipeline` state object to create widgets as input to the pipeline and save their state.
+Default values are defined for all widgets, so the notebook can also be executed with nbconvert into ipynb or html or other formats.

-State is saved in a directory on the file system.
-Objects can be saved in either text of pickle format.

-Goals:
+## Goals
-- allow nbconvert to compile a notebook, but also provides for interaction after that.
+- allow nbconvert to compile a notebook.
+- provides for interaction by multiple users after notebook has been compiled.
 - use widgets as a simple way for people unfamiliar with Jupyter to update pipeline parameters.
 - provides a simple example script to compile a base notebook and convert it to html.